Opana Abuse Symptoms, Side Effects, and Addiction Treatment

-Opana is the trade name for the prescription medication, oxymorphone, a semi-synthetic opioid painkiller.
+Opana is the trade name for the prescription medication oxymorphone—a semi-synthetic opioid painkiller.

-In various formulations, oxymorphone has been available on the US pharmaceutical market since 1959.
-In 2006, the FDA approved two new formulations of this powerful painkiller: Opana (immediate release) and Opana ER (extended release).
+In various formulations, oxymorphone has been available on the U.S. pharmaceutical market since 1959.
+In 2006, the FDA approved two new formulations of this powerful painkiller: Opana (immediate-release) and Opana ER (extended-release)

-Though a potent and effective opioid analgesic, Opana may be intentionally misused and taken recreationally by those seeking a powerful high.
+Though it is a potent and effective opioid analgesic, Opana may be intentionally misused and taken recreationally by those seeking a powerful high.
 People who use Opana report feelings of euphoria and relaxation, in addition to an overall decrease in pain.
 The drug is classified as a Schedule II substance, meaning it carries a high potential for abuse and dependence.
 Although Opana tablets are instructed to be taken orally, people abuse the drug in various ways, including via nasal insufflation (crushing and snorting) and needle injection.
-In December 2011, the FDA approved a reformulated version of the drug that was crush-resistant, in an effort to curb abuse.
+In December 2011, the FDA approved a reformulated version of the drug that was crush-resistant in an effort to curb abuse.

 - Blue heaven.